isabella232/ContactAngle/README.md

 support and an MPI.
 The compilation is tested using g++ (version 5+) (default) and using intel-2018 compilers.

+You need to temporarily **deactivate any other OpenFOAM you have on your machine**
+***when compiling*** this code to avoid conflict between the foam3m provided here and your openfoam instalation.

 ### Tests and demos
 To test the codes type: